But First We Brunch!

 Although we all know that brown sugar and cInnamon are the superior flavors for a pop tart, there are actually other ones that are pretty darn good:

-• Strawberry - in a small saucepan combine 1 tablespoon water, 1 tablespoon cornstarch, and ¾ cup strawberry preserves.
+• Strawberry - In a small saucepan combine 1 tablespoon water, 1 tablespoon cornstarch, and ¾ cup strawberry preserves.
 Boil for 2 minutes and then cool completely.
 Use 1 tablespoon filling in each pop tart.
-For frosting, skip the cinnamon and add a tablespoon of jam.
+For frosting, skip the cinnamon and add a tablespoon of jam. to the powdered sugar and milk.

 • Chocolate hazelnut - fill your pop tart with Nutella and top with chocolate ganache!